Stelco jumps in trading debut as it goes it alone

 High Strength

-Through the second restructuring process, the company was able to eliminate $3-billion of debt and $1.4-billion of pension and benefit obligations.
+Through the second restructuring process, the company was able to eliminate C$3 billion of debt and C$1.4 billion of pension and benefit obligations.
 Stelco also was able to secure a five-year agreement with the United Steelworkers union, which represents its 1,650 hourly workers.

 Under Bedrock Industries' Alan Kestenbaum, who is Stelco's new chief executive officer, the company plans to focus on making high-strength steel for the automotive and construction industries.

 Stelco will have to compete with its former parent company, which migrated many of Stelco's auto contracts to its U.S. plants.
-The auto industry accounted for 37 per cent of Stelco's consolidated shipments in 2006 and only 3 per cent in 2016, according to the company's prospectus.
+The auto industry accounted for 37 percent of Stelco's consolidated shipments in 2006 and only 3 percent in 2016, according to the company's prospectus.

 Stelco's trading debut comes as uncertainty looms over the future of the North American Free Trade Agreement, which is being renegotiated.
 The company's prospects also may be affected by a U.S. investigation into whether steel imports threaten national security.
 Commerce Secretary Wilbur Ross said last month the Trump administration will defer a decision on steel tariffs as it focuses on tax reforms.